jliemansifry/49-Ceti/README.md

 increases in surface density to a peak around 110AU before falling off thereafter.
 We think this region of higher density in the dust corresponds to a similar increase in the gas surface density, but models have thus far been inconclusive.

-## DATA PRESENTATION:
+## Data presentation:
 49Ceti_dataPlots.py takes 49Ceti_.75arcsectaper.fits and 49Ceti_robust2.fits as inputs and creates
 49Ceti_dataPlots.png as output.
 The color maps used are custom in order to appear continuous in color and greyscale.
 It could be easily edited to take different data images if desired.

-## WHAT IS RESPONSIBLE FOR THE PEAK IN SURFACE DENSITY?
+## What is responsible for the peak in surface density?
 49Ceti_plotStirring.py generates a plot (49 Ceti_plotStirring.png)
 of the eccentricity needed for a hypothetical planet in semi-major axis/mass space in order to "stir" the planetesimal belt at
 110AU.
 Debris rings need something to jostle them to continually replenish the small dust grains we observe.
 49 Ceti's disk